jabrena/spring-boot-user-beans/README.md

 management.endpoints.web.exposure.include=beans,userbeans
 ```

-The library has a feature to explain your Beans using the ChatGTP capabilities.
+The library has an optional feature to explain your Beans using the ChatGTP capabilities.
-In order to use this feature, you need set `OPENAI_API_KEY` as an environment
+In order to use this feature, you need set a valid `OpenAI API Key`

-variable.
+**Example:**

 ```bash
 export OPENAI_API_KEY=YOUR_API_KEY_VALUE
 echo $OPENAI_API_KEY
 ./mvnw spring-boot:run -Dspring-boot.run.arguments="--userbeans.openapi.apikey=$OPENAI_API_KEY"
 ```

+**Note:** If you don´t have a `OpenAI API Key`, you can use this library but the features from `ChatGTP`
+will be disabled.

 **Requirements:**